CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-5/Sprint-1/Self-paced/1_Leading Change as an Individual.md

 **Select 2 responses that apply:**

-- [x] The technical team recognizes there is a problem with the status quo, but ironically is resistant to change it, system justification theory at work!
+- [[x]] The technical team recognizes there is a problem with the status quo, but ironically is resistant to changing it, system justification theory at work!
-- [x] The technical team is so afraid of another failure that they’re afraid to do anything that might “rock the boat” (like the Disney Animation studio before they acquired Pixar).
+- [[x]] The technical team is so afraid of another failure that they’re afraid to do anything that might “rock the boat” (like the Disney Animation studio before they acquired Pixar).
-- [ ] The technical team likely didn’t trust you because they didn’t know your credentials.
+- [[ ]] The technical team likely didn’t trust you because they didn’t know your credentials.
 You should’ve started your presentation by listing your credentials and the successful contracts you’ve administered in the past.

-> Correct!
+[[?]]
 Both resistance due to system justification and fear of failure are common, human responses to change.
 Credentials alone won’t necessarily build trust or shift deeply rooted team dynamics.

 ### Part 2: How might I adjust my approach to make it more winnable?